My Little Pony: Equestria Girls – Rainbow Rocks: Production

-On February 13, 2014, Meghan McCarthy wrote on Twitter that she had worked on the movie during the summer of 2013.
-The movie's opening credits were storyboarded by Tony Cliff.
+On February 13, 2014, Meghan McCarthy wrote on Twitter that she had worked on the film during the summer of 2013.
+The film's opening credits were storyboarded by Tony Cliff.
 The storybook illustration depictions of the sirens in Equestria were done by Rebecca Dart.
 The illustrations shown during the ending credits were drawn by Katrina Hadley.

-In the audio commentary included in-home media releases, McCarthy commented that Equestria Girls was initially not intended to become an ongoing franchise and the thought of a sequel did not cross her mind.
+In the audio commentary included in home media releases, McCarthy commented that Equestria Girls was initially not intended to become an ongoing franchise and the thought of a sequel did not cross her mind.
 Additionally, Sunset did not become the main character until the second draft of the script.
-The DVD commentary also points out that the midnight snack scene between Twilight and Sunset was added late into the movie's production, and Rarity's line " we forgive you for your past...ahem...booboos" was ad-libbed by St. Germain and the freestyle rap by Snips and Snails' counterparts was genuine freestyling by Tockar and Ian Cox.
+The commentary also points out that the midnight snack scene between Twilight and Sunset was added late into the film's production, and Rarity's line "we forgive you for your past...ahem...booboos" was ad-libbed by St. Germain and the freestyle rap by Snips and Snails' counterparts was genuine freestyling by Tockar and Ian Cox.

 Music

-On February 13, 2014, songwriter Daniel Ingram wrote on Twitter that there will be a total of 12 songs in the movie, the greatest number of songs featured in a Friendship Is Magic episode or Equestria Girls movie thus far; however, only 11 songs made it in the movie.
+On February 13, 2014, songwriter Daniel Ingram wrote on Twitter that there will be a total of 12 songs in the film, the greatest number of songs featured in a Friendship Is Magic episode or Equestria Girls film thus far; however, only 11 songs made it in the film.

 Like in Equestria Girls, the songs were composed by Ingram with lyric writing shared between Ingram and screenwriter Meghan McCarthy; except "Rainbow Rocks" and "Shine Like Rainbows", which had lyrics by Ingram; "Bad Counter Spell" and "Under Our Spell" by McCarthy and "Shake Your Tail" having the first draft by the writer Amy Keating Rogers, in which Ingram later revised.
-Trevor Hoffman provided the arrangements for the songs and musician Caleb Chan produced the songs as well as playing guitar and bass.
+Trevor Hoffman provided the vocal arrangements for the songs and musician Caleb Chan produced the songs as well as playing guitars and bass.